 by Townsend, Karen

-AC44915 - Crenshaw v.
-Commissioner of Correction (“On appeal, the petitioner claims that the court (1) abused its discretion in denying his petition for certification to appeal, and (2) improperly concluded that he failed to establish that his trial counsel’s performance was constitutionally deficient.
-We disagree and, accordingly, dismiss the appeal.”)
+AC47144 - Vivo v.
+Commissioner of Correction (“On appeal, the petitioner claims that the court abused its discretion by denying his petition for certification to appeal and that the court improperly concluded that his second habeas counsel did not render ineffective assistance by failing to raise a claim that his trial counsel failed to adequately advise him regarding the state’s plea offers.
+We conclude that the habeas court properly denied the petition for certification to appeal and, therefore, dismiss this appeal.”)